Coinbase Review 2025: Still the Best Exchange for Beginners?

 - Geographic restrictions on some features

-My 3-Year Journey with Coinbase
+My 4-Year Journey with Coinbase

-Coinbase was my gateway into cryptocurrency back in 2021, and after three years of regular use, I have a deep understanding of its strengths and limitations.
+Coinbase was my gateway into cryptocurrency back in 2021, and after four years of regular use, I have a deep understanding of its strengths and limitations.
 As someone who’s helped dozens of friends get started with crypto, Coinbase remains my top recommendation for beginners - though it’s not without its drawbacks.

 Getting Started & First Impressions